nledesma/chat-gpt-ui/README.md

 # GPT Client done with Next.js + Tailwind CSS

-This is a chat client wired to consume OpenAI Chat GPT3 API, preserving the chat history so that the model holds a conversation with the user
+This is a chat client wired to consume OpenAI Chat GPT3 API, preserving the chat history so that the model holds a conversation with the user.

 ### Run Chat GPT